ewrogers/SleepHunter4/docs/src/settings/updates.md

 ## Latest Version

-Displays the latest version of the application, available from the [GitHub] releases page](https://github.com/ewrogers/SleepHunter4/releases).
+Displays the latest version of the application, available from the [GitHub releases page](https://github.com/ewrogers/SleepHunter4/releases).

 If an update is available, an `Update` button will be displayed and allow the user to download and install it.